crowdtainer/dapp-contracts/UserStories.md

 The contract has the following possible states:

 - *Funding*:  The project started and is collecting interested people's funds.
 Any participant is allowed to change their mind and withdraw their funds at this stage.
 The service provider is not allowed to withdraw any funds.
-- *Expired*:  The project's goal has not been reached in time.
+- *Failed*:  The project's goal has not been reached in time.
 Any participant can widraw their funds back.
-The service provider is not allowed to withdraw any funds.
+The service provider however is not allowed to withdraw any funds.
 - *Delivery*: Successfully funded and the products or services will be delivered per legal contract terms.
 Funds are made available for the service/product provider.

 Only the *selling side* (deployer of the contract, i.e. service/product provider) is able to switch the contract into "Delivery" state.
 This is used to simultaneously withdraw the funds and signal that the provider agrees with the orders and represents her/his "signature" of the agreement to the sale terms.

-If the deployer/service provider for whatever reason is no longer interested or able to provide the service/products (by not switching the contract to this state), it falls into "Expired" state.
+If the deployer/service provider for whatever reason is no longer interested or able to provide the service/products (by not switching the contract to this state), it eventually enter into "Expired" state.

 Once the smart contract is in "Delivery" state, it is no longer possible for participants to withdraw their funds.
 Should an event happen where the provider can't deliver the promised services, dispute resolution happens via normal means, and the provider needs to return the funds manually.